yogeshkerkar48/Analysis_of_GDP/README.md

 ## Dockerization Setup Process for 2FA Application

 This document provides a step-by-step guide to set up and dockerize the 2FA (Two-Factor Authentication) application, consisting of a FastAPI backend, a Vue.js frontend, and a MySQL database.
-The setup uses Docker and Docker Compose to containerize the application, ensuring portability and consistency across development, testing, and production environments.
+The setup uses Docker to containerize the application, ensuring portability and consistency across development, testing, and production environments.

 ### Overview
 - **Application Components**: